-The principal or the most advantageous market must be accessible by the Fund.
+The principal or the most advantageous market must be accessible to by the Fund.

-The fair value of an asset or liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in the economic best interest.
+The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.

-The Fund uses valuation techniques that are appropriate in the circumstances and for which sufficient data is available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.
+The Fund uses valuation techniques that are appropriate in the circumstances and for which sufficient data are available to measure fair value, maximising the use of relevant observable inputs and minimising the use of unobservable inputs.

-All assets and liabilities for which fair value is measured or disclosed in the financial statements are categorised within the fair value hierarchy.
-Refer to Note 4.
+All assets and liabilities for which fair value is measured/disclosed in the financial statements are categorises with the fair value hierarchy, described as follows, based on the lowest level that is significant to the fair value measurement as a whole.